org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/download.md

 ## Common steps

-Every download data source in encapsulated in a single class that extends `Download`.
+Every download data source is encapsulated in a single class that extends `Download`.
 The downloaded files are stored in a directory `BASE DIR/download/DOWNLOAD NAME`.
 The individual downloader manages the internal structure of the download by itself.

 When a download is asked to initialize/update the downloaded data, it will only do so if one of these criteria is met:

-- the download is not yet present at all
+- The download is not yet present at all.
-- the last update is further back than a specified time (default: 1 day)
+- The last update is further back than a specified time (default: 1 day).
-- the remote datasets have changed since the last update, this is different from download to download
+- The remote datasets have changed since the last update, this is different from download to download.

 Every download is unique and differs in terms of data source, format, and size, which is why each one is implemented very differently.
 This is the main process that they all share:

-- wait for the directory to be unlocked.
+- Wait for the directory to be unlocked.
 Other downloads/indexes can lock the directory if they require the directory not to be changed.
 The default timeout for this is 10 minutes.
-- lock the directory to prevent other processes to write/read the download information in parallel.
+- Lock the directory to prevent other processes to write/read the download information in parallel
-- if the initial download is older than 4 weeks, the entire download directory is reset to fix any broken information.
+- If the initial download is older than 4 weeks, the entire download directory is reset to fix any broken information.
   This is done to prevent outdated and potentially incorrect data from being stored for an extended period of time.
 In the past, data sources have accidentally provided invalid data, leading to it being stored in the local download.
 Even when the data sources corrected the mistake, the local download still held the invalid information.
-- check whether a download is required at all using the criteria listed above.
-If not, abort the process now.
+- Check whether a download is required at all using the criteria listed above.
+If not, abort the process now
-- if the download is required: [perform the individual download step from the downloader](#list-of-downloads)
+- If the download is required: [perform the individual download step from the downloader](#list-of-downloads)
-- unlock the directory
+- Unlock the directory

 Some more information:

-- downloading data may sometimes fail due to service unavailability or network issues.
+- Downloading data may sometimes fail due to service unavailability or network issues.
 To mitigate this, the process will retry requests a few times before finally failing.
 Although the mirroring process will continue, the failed download will be marked as broken.
 This allows the index structures to detect and skip the indexing of broken downloads.
-- some requests to the data sources can be parallelized, as the data downloaded has to be processed and more requests can be made during that time.
+- Some requests to the data sources can be parallelized, as the data downloaded has to be processed and more requests can be made during that time.
 The individual process can define how many threads should be launched in parallel, with a maximum of the amount of cores available.